by Andrew Robinson

 (P. D. Smith, The Guardian)

-(translated into nine languages; a highly illustrated collection of biographical essays on some forty scientists contributed by established scientists, historians and science writers, such as Frank Close, Virginia Morell and Martin Rudwick, edited by AR)
+(translated into nine languages; a highly illustrated collection of biographical essays on some 40 scientists contributed by established scientists, historians and science writers, such as Frank Close, Georgina Ferry, Patrick Moore, Alison Pearn and Martin Rudwick, edited by me)

 --see the list of contributors: "a stellar team" (Nature)